 LODHI GARDEN

-Lodhi Garden or the old Lady Willingdon Park is dotted with stunning monuments of Sayyid and Lodhi Period.
+Lodhi Garden or the old Lady Willingdon Park is dotted with stunning monuments of the Sayyid and Lodhi Periods.
 Covered in lush green carpets, this historical wonderland in India has much more to accord to its visitors than just being a perfect picnic destination.

-In Lodhi Gardens, there are beautiful octagonal edifices brilliantly build within its boundaries.
-Furthermore, making it yet another architectural spectacle on any North India trip.
+In Lodhi Gardens, there are beautiful octagonal edifices brilliantly built within its boundaries.
+Furthermore, it makes it yet another architectural spectacle on any North India trip.
 So, what are you still waiting for?
-Catch its wonderful views on a Golden triangle trip.
+Catch its wonderful views on a Golden Triangle trip.

 JANTAR MANTAR